-How does Perth Zoo Help Save African Painted Dogs?
+How can you help Perth Zoo save African Painted Dogs?

-Since 2008, Perth Zoo has funded projects run by Painted Dog Conservation Inc.
+Since 2008, community donations have helped Perth Zoo fund projects run by Painted Dog Conservation Inc.

 Chipembele Wildlife Education Trust